Operation Triangle: Planning and preparation

-On 4 July, the 279-man Thai artillery battalion arrived at Muang Soui from Korat with one 155mm howitzer and five 105mm howitzers.
+On 4 July, the 279-man Thai artillery battalion arrived at Muang Soui from Korat with one 155 mm howitzer and five 105 mm howitzers.
 They had been brought in because the Neutralist gunners were incapable of serving their own cannons.
 Bad weather intervened to delay arrival of the regimental-sized reinforcements of Group Mobile 16 (Mobile Group 16) at Muang Soui until 15 July; they were needed to prevent the possibility of fleeing Pathet Lao fleeing down Route 7 and overrunning the Neutralist outpost.

 The offensive

-The Pathet Lao staged a pre-emptive regimental attack on Neutralist headquarters at Muang Soui, supported by 85mm and 105mm artillery.
+The Pathet Lao staged a pre-emptive regimental attack on Neutralist headquarters at Muang Soui, supported by 85 mm and 105 mm artillery.
 They were repulsed by RLAF T-28 strikes.
 The communists withdrew to Phou Kout Mountain.
 Its 400-meter elevation commanded the eastern end of the Muang Soui Valley.

 On 19 July, the offensive kicked off under command of General Kouprasith Abhay.
 Group Mobile 11 (Mobile Group 11) traipsed south on Route 13 from Luang Prabang.
-Pushing against little opposition, they captured a 105mm howitzer, an 81mm mortar, and nine Pathet Lao soldiers.
+Pushing against little opposition, they captured a 105 mm howitzer, an 81mm mortar, and nine Pathet Lao soldiers.
 Meanwhile, Group Mobile 17 (Mobile Group 17) accompanied FAN forces northward toward the junction.
 Also on the 19th, GM 16 pushed westwards, screened by about 1,200 rounds of Thai artillery fire and 32 bombing sorties by RLAF T-28s.
 GM 16 covered a third of the distance from Muang Soui to their objective in just two days.
 Simultaneously, following heavy T-28 strikes, the Neutralist Bataillon Parachutistes 2 (Paratroop Battalion 2) from Muang Soui began its attacks on Phou Kout.

 Despite this early promise, from 21 July onwards GM 16 slowed its march westward on the poorly constructed Route 7 toward Sala Phou Khoun, fearing land mines.
 On 22 July, GM 11 from Luang Prabang departed its intermediate objective at Phou Chia accompanied by an American combat controller and a U.S. Army adviser.
 The Neutralists from the southern column also had forward air control help.
 Relaying instructions through an airborne radio link and using large bamboo arrows as target designators, they had the RLAF's Lao and Thai pilots clearing the road ahead of them with bombs.
 Having reached Muong Kassy south of the 7/13 junction on 25 July, they waited five days for GM 17 to arrive.

 By 28 July, GM 16 from Muang Soui encamped on the mountain just east of the Route 7/13 intersection.
 GM 11 was only a hill away to the north.
 There was a pause to coordinate action between the two columns.
 The following day, three ADC companies of irregulars led by CIA case officer Tony Poe were heli-lifted into Sala Phou Khoun by Air America.
 On impulse, Poe ignored CIA restrictions on engaging in combat, and led his troops in the unauthorized assault.
 At 2100 hours, the three companies of guerrillas occupied the empty intersection.
 GM 11 and GM 16 did not move in until the following day.